Lists such as these are as much a holiday staple as gingerbread, mistletoe and cable marathons of "It's a Wonderful Life."

 - The line, "Marriage is a very serious decision.
 Like suicide."

 Here's what's not good:

 - ...Zach Braff brings to his.
 Braff is a better singer than Pastore, but not by much.
 His comic skills just don't compensate for his relatively weak tenor.
-I'd have loved to see someone like Bryce Pinkham in this role - someone with a real Broadway voice and comic chips.
+I'd have loved to see someone like Bryce Pinkham in this role - someone with a real Broadway voice and comic chops.

 - Woody Allen's rewrite of his original film script.
 The movie ends on a touching, genuine, humble note.
-Here Allen decided to leave us with a lead character who realizes he's mediocre - but doesn't enough ethical spine to realize he shouldn't ride on someone else's coattails.
+Here Allen decided to leave us with a lead character who realizes he's mediocre - but doesn't have enough ethical spine to realize he shouldn't ride on someone else's coattails.

 - The comic timing.
 It's just wrong.
 Maybe without a film editor to keep an eye on pace and point of view, Woody's best lines don't hit with the impact they ought to have.